 Tuition & Fees

-Tuition for our graduate programs is $1,630 per credit hour for the summer semester of 2019 and $1,710 per credit hour for the fall semester of 2019 and the spring semester of 2020.
+Tuition for our graduate programs is $1,710 per credit hour.
 The application fee is determined by NursingCAS.
 Additional fees will be assessed for distance education and clinical practicum courses.

 The Federal Direct Unsubsidized Loan is not based on financial need.
 Student accrues interest on the Unsubsidized loan upon disbursement while in school.
 The Federal Direct Loan maximum annual loan limit is $20,500.

 Nurse Faculty Loan Program

 The Nurse Faculty Loan Program is available to assist eligible nursing students with tuition.
 For detailed information about the program, please contact firstname.lastname@example.org.